-Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what should have been a quick, no chain conveyancing.
-Bubwith is where the house is located.
-Can you offer any assistance?
+I've recently found out that there is a flying freehold issue on a property I have offered on last month in what should have been a simple, chain free conveyancing.
+Bubwith is the location of the property.
+Can you shed any light on this issue?

 Flying freeholds in Bubwith are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Bubwith you would need to get your solicitor to go through the deeds thoroughly.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Bubwith may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Even where you use a solicitor outside Bubwith you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Bubwith may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 Is it best to choose a Bubwith conveyancing practitioner based in the vicinity that I am purchasing?
 An old friend can conduct the legal work however they are based approximately 350kilometers away.